-Either you’re visiting Brazil this year for World Cup or for business; it’s always helpful to know that Foreign & Commonwealth Office provides a complete guide in its website to British citizens who are in transit to or living in the South American country.
+Either you’re visiting Brazil this year for World Cup or for business; it’s always helpful to know that the Foreign & Commonwealth Office provides a complete guide on its website to British citizens who are in transit to or living in the South American country.

-The file contains foreign-travel advices that would be useful to anyone who is not familiar to the local conditions, language and legal frameworks.
+The file contains foreign travel advice that would be useful to anyone who is not familiar with the local conditions, language and legal frameworks.

 Since Information about British Embassies, High Commissions and Consulates addresses to vaccinations and medical suggestions are considered in the pdf file.